Mulvaney settles in at CFPB, says 'disregard' other acting director

 "We're not going to put political ambitions as the number one priority.
 We're going to make sure the consumers are actually being protected, which is what the agency was created for," Sanders said.

+But now that the dispute is in the courts, "we need an orderly process," Cordray said.

+"It shouldn't be decided by name-calling and tweets and arguments," he said.
+"It should be decided by a judge."

-The legal quandary didn't stop the OMB director from reporting for duty Monday morning, armed with donuts and confidence.
-Asked by NBC News if he felt he had legitimate authority over the CFPB, Mulvaney replied, "Yes, yes I do."
+The legal quandary didn't stop Mulvaney from reporting for duty Monday morning, armed with donuts and confidence.
+Asked by NBC News whether he felt he had legitimate authority over the CFPB, Mulvaney replied, "Yes, yes I do."

 Mulvaney has previously argued in favor of killing the bureau, calling it a "joke" in a 2014 interview.
-Mulvaney was a congressman at the time.
-But even during his confirmation hearing earlier this year for OMB director, Mulvaney bashed the agency as being "run by essentially a one-person dictator who believes he can’t even be fired by the president but for cause.
+Mulvaney represented South Carolina in the U.S. House at the time.
+But even during his confirmation hearing earlier this year for OMB director, Mulvaney bashed the agency as being "run by essentially a one-person dictator who believes he can't even be fired by the president but for cause.
 We have created, perhaps inadvertently, the very worst kind of government entity."

 Democrats, meanwhile, have championed the bureau's work and attacked Trump's choice of leader.